spgitmonish/AdvancedLaneFinding/Final Submission/report/Project4 Report.md

 ## Color & Gradient Threshold
 In this stage the undistorted image goes through 2 layers of filtering:

 1. **Color Thresholding**: The idea behind this step is to detect the lanes using the properties of an image.
 The undistorted image is in the RGB format.
 While RGB is a useful format and various thresholds can be applied(like ranges on R, G, B) to detect lanes, it's not a robust format.
 There are other formats like HLS and HSV which more closely represent how humans process visual information.
 I had the most success in applying thresholding to detect lanes using the 'S' channel of the HLS image.
-Even though other areas of the image get highlighted, the area in focus is the road and lanes gets highlighted really well.
+Even though other areas of the image get highlighted, the area in focus is the road and the lanes(yellow and white) on it gets highlighted really well.
+I used a threshold set(min, max) to make sure the filtering removed what would be noise for the pipeline.

-2. **Gradient Thresholding**: Sobel operator can be used on x-axis and y-axis of an image to detect gradients in the vertical and horizontal directions respectively.
-Since lanes are vertical in the image, I only applied the Sobel operator on the x-axis.
+2. **Gradient Thresholding**: Sobel operator can be used on x-axis and y-axis of an image(single channel image) to detect gradients in the vertical and horizontal directions respectively.
+Since lanes are vertical in the image, I only applied the Sobel operator only on the x-axis.
 I used the 'L' channel of the HLS image to apply the Sobel Operator.
+Used a threshold set(min, max) here as well to remove gradients which are not useful for the pipeline.

-Combining the output from the 2 layers of filtering, the output is an binary output with only pixels which pass the color and gradient thresholds.
+Combining the output from the 2 layers of filtering(logical Or), the output is a binary output with only pixels in the output which pass the color and gradient thresholds.

 ![Color&Gradient](Color&Gradient.jpg)
 <p align="center">